 The Carrapateira surf is renowned throughout Portugal.
 Carrapateira is the first settlement of any size up the coast from Sagres and a minor road from the village leads to the two main beaches.

-Praia do Amado is one of the most spectacular Costa Vicentina beaches, and one of the best beaches in Portugal.
-Amado beach has everything – magnificent cliff scenery, rocky headlands, a vast expanse of sand that never feels crowded, a seafood restaurant and a surf school.
+Praia do Amado is one of the most spectacular Costa Vicentina beaches, and in our view one of the best beaches in Portugal and, indeed, one of the best beaches in Europe.
+Praia do Amado beach has everything – magnificent cliff scenery, rocky headlands, a vast expanse of sand that never feels crowded, a seafood restaurant and a surf school.

 Aljezur is a pretty whitewashed town built on a hill and along a river, overlooked by a small hilltop Moorish castle.
 It’s the biggest town in the north of the Costa Vicentina, and is only a few minutes’ drive from the coast and yet more amazing unexplored beaches.

 You can reach it a few times a day by the Rede Expressos buses which run between Lagos and Lisbon, but beyond this there are no local services to get you to the beaches.

 Praia da Arrifana beach is just to the south of Aljezur.
 It’s another lovely beach backed by dramatic cliffs, but it’s much more sheltered than other beaches along this stretch of coast, so much so that it’s home to a small fleet of fishing boats.

 Another road from Aljezur leads to the village of Monte Clerigo, which is huddled on a hillside and behind the vast beach.

 It’s backed at its northern and southern ends by cliffs, and by dunes close to the village.
 The view back down the road to the village and beach from the northern end is well worth the stop.